HenryQW/cs.henry.wang/site/README.md

 This research is funded by the grant EP/S010238/2 from the Engineering and Physical Sciences Research Council (EPSRC).

+### CGVC Web Master

+I rejuvenated the Computer Graphics & Visual Computing (CGVC) [conference website](https://cgvc.org.uk/) with a brand new design.
+Also serve as the web master for day-to-day maintenance.

 ## ☎️ Contact

 - [Email](mailto:qiru.wang@nottingham.ac.uk)